lladrian/Number-Guessing-Game-CLI/README.md

-# CLI Nuber Guessing Game
+# CLI Number Guessing Game

 A simple command-line number guessing game where the computer randomly selects a number and the user has to guess it.